-Risk-avoidance is the topic of concern, even more so, since we do all now fear that the same fait as to those poor people in Japan could happen to us as well.
-The collective angst, which predominantly finds fertile ground here in Germany, is in line with one of our basic needs – security: we do want the world to work according our desires and vision – safe, in order, fair and fortunate.
+Risk-avoidance is the topic of concern, even more so, since we do all now fear that the same fate as to those poor people in Japan could happen to us as well.
+The collective angst, which predominantly finds fertile ground here in Germany, is in line with one of our basic needs – security: we do want the world to work according to our desires and vision – safe, in order, fair and fortunate.

 That’s why politicians will do everything to ensure us that they can protect this state of heaven – and with that, hope for our vote.

-In the meanwhile we know, that whether left or right, green or liberal, all use our angst to drive us voters into their political camp: the insecurity they accordingly address varies from prosperity in an economical sense, to fairness in a social sense, down to safety in an ecological sense.
+In the meanwhile we know, that whether left or right, green or liberal, all use our angst to drive us, voters, into their political camp: the insecurity they accordingly address varies from prosperity in an economical sense, to fairness in a social sense, down to safety in an ecological sense.
 And business does the same, they also promise to take care of all our problems.

-With each step we climb up the Maslow Pyramid, the nature of the insecurity seems to get more complex: since we do not have to bother about getting food anymore, we now worry about whether food will damage our health on the long run; since it is self evident to use energy to make our work a piece of cake, we now seem to suffer from stress; in a world where we are free to express our thoughts, we are now afraid to be indoctrinated by peoples thoughts; and since we now all can fulfill our wishes, we seem to become isolated, lonely and spiritless.
+With each step we climb up the Maslow Pyramid, the nature of the insecurity seems to get more complex: since we do not have to bother about getting food anymore, we now worry about whether food will damage our health on the long run; since it is self-evident to use energy to make our work a piece of cake, we now seem to suffer from stress; in a world where we are free to express our thoughts, we are now afraid to be indoctrinated by peoples thoughts; and since we now all can fulfil our wishes, we seem to become isolated, lonely and spiritless.